 Credentials - We Know It's Important To You!

-ACS Distance Education, originally Australian Correspondence Schools, has been in operation since 1979.
-The school has established a high level of respect in academic circles and industry within a range of disciplines in the UK, Australia and beyond.
+ACS Distance Education has been in operation since 1979.
+The school has established a high level of respect in academic circles and industry within a range of disciplines delivering courses from both the UK and Australia to people in most countries around the world.

 The school's founder and Principal John Mason is a prolific writer.
 He has produced over 150 books and 4,000 articles published across a career spanning 5 decades.
 He has been elevated to the distinguished level "fellow" by three professional associations, two Australia and one in the UK.
 Mr Mason has served on many industry bodies over his career, and is currently President on the Executive Board of the International Approval and Registration Centre, and Ordinary Board Member, representing education, on the Australian Garden Council.